 We have discussed many factors that affect the vibration levels of operating air movement equipment.
-Clearly it is a complex subject but it should be apparent to the reader that there are numerous factors contributing to the overall vibration level of an assembled fan.
-One of the main reasons to purchase the complete package from Greenheck is that the entire assembled unit (including the fan, motor, drives, base, bearings, accessories, etc.) is vibration-tested as a whole and verified as running within allowable vibration limits.
+It is a complex subject but it should be apparent that there are numerous factors contributing to the overall vibration level of an assembled fan.
+The main reason to specify and approve only complete fan assemblies (fan, motor, base drive, bearings accessories, etc.) as a vibration-tested assembly is to ensure the unit will run within allowable vibration limits.
+With a complete factory-tested fan assembly, there are only a few additional external factors that can adversely affect the vibration level of the fan once it is installed at the jobsite.
+Purchasing a complete tested assembly gives you one less thing to worry about.

-One less worry